-School Sport Premium 2016-2017
+School Sport Premium 2017-2018

 The funding has been used to raise curriculum standards and increase extra-curricular access to sport and physical activity.

-The largest proportion of the funding has been spent on introducing Real PE at Birdwell.
-All teachers attended two twilight INSET training sessions in February 2017.
-The training focused on delivering outstanding PE using Schemes of Work that focus on core skills (agility, balance and coordination), competition and cooperative learning.
+We are continuing to use Real PE at Birdwell.
+All teachers will have the option of attending another two training sessions this academic year.
+The training will focus on delivering outstanding PE using Schemes of Work that focus on core skills (agility, balance and coordination), competition and cooperative learning.

 Teaching staff have had further development opportunities via our Ashton Park School Sport Partnership (SSP) membership.
 Funding has been used to pay for supply cover so that teachers can attend courses and partnership network days.
 Ashton Park SSP coaches have also visited Birdwell in order to jointly deliver curricular sessions, implement various pupil leadership programmes (Playground Leaders and Sport Leaders) and help prepare for extra-curricular competition.
-Later in the year, experts from Ashton Park SSP will lead a staff meeting focussing implementing a new Physical Activity policy at our school.
+Later in the year, experts from Ashton Park SSP will lead a staff meeting focusing on implementing a new Physical Activity policy at our school.

-The funding is also contributing to the cost of cycle training delivered by Sole Cycling in Reception, Year 3 and Year 6.
+The funding is also contributing to the cost of cycle training delivered by Sole Cycling in Reception, Year 4 and Year 6.